MayLau-CbL/flutter_horizontal_data_table/README.md

 8. added leftHandSideColBackgroundColor and rightHandSideColBackgroundColor for setting the default background of the back of table.
 Default is set to white following the Material widget.
 9. added horizontalScrollController and verticalScrollController allow maunally jump to certain offset position.
 Please aware that if you have enabled the pull to refresh function, the jump to action may conflict with the pull to refresh action.
 10. verticalScrollbarStyle and horizontalScrollbarStyle are a ScrollbarStyle class object which allows customizing isAlwaysShown, thumbColor, thickness and radius.
 Default is using system style scrollbar.
 11. enablePullToRefresh is to define whether enable the pull-to-refresh function.
 Default is setting to false.
+Detail you may reference to the Pull to Refresh/Load section.
-Detail you may reference to the Pull to Refresh section.
+12. enablePullToLoadNewData is to define whether enable the pull-to-load function.
+Default is setting to false.
+Detail you may reference to the Pull to Refresh/Load section.
-12. scrollPhysics and horizontalScrollPhysics are to set scroll physics of the data table.
+13. scrollPhysics and horizontalScrollPhysics are to set scroll physics of the data table.
 Please aware scrollPhysics may causing conflict when enabling pull-to-refresh feature.

-## Pull to Refresh
+## Pull to Refresh/Load

 The pull to refresh action is impletemented based on the 'pull-to-refresh' package code.
 Currently only part of the function is available.